ibm-cloud-docs/watson-assistant/search-customsearch-add.md

     ![Select Customservice server](images/select-customservice-server.png)

-## Setting up a custom service through your client
+## Setting up a Custom service through your client
 {: #setup-custom-service-client}

-To set up custom service on your assistant through your client, use the following procedure:
+To set up Custom service on your assistant through your client, use the following procedure:

 1. In the **Connect your search provider** section of the **Custom service** window, select “Through your client”.
 1. Click **Next** to go to **Conversational search (optional)**.